circles-fun/circles/README.md

 ######################################
 # NOTE: before continuing, create an #
-# empty database in mysql for gulag  #
+# empty database in mysql for circles  #
 ######################################

-# import gulag's mysql structure
+# import circles's mysql structure
 mysql -u your_sql_username -p your_db_name < ext/db.sql

 # generate an ssl certificate for your domain (change email & domain)